Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Introduction

 Basic properties of the NPMLE that are well-understood in the univariate, homoscedastic setting~\citep{lindsay1995mixture} have not received careful attention in more complex settings.
 We verify in Lemma~\ref{lem-characterization} that a solution~$\npmle$ exists for every instance of the optimization problem~\eqref{eq-NPMLE}, and we record the first-order optimality conditions characterizing the solution set.
 Similar to the univariate, homoscedastic setting, there exists a solution~$\npmle$ which is discrete with at most~$n$ atoms, and the sequence of fitted values~$\hat{L} \equiv (\hat{L}_1,\dots,\hat{L}_n)= (f_{\npmle, \Sigma_i}(X_i))_{i=1}^n$ is unique, i.e. every solution~$\npmle$ has the same sequence of fitted likelihood values~$\hat{L}$.

 An important contribution of Lemma~\ref{lem-characterization} is our reinterpretation of the characterizing system of inequalities in terms of a natural `dual' mixture density~$\widehat\psi_n$.
-Specifically,~$\widehat\psi_n$ is a heteroscedastic, $n$-component mixture density---a convex combination of Gaussian bumps centered at the datapoints~$\cn(X_i, \Sigma_i)$ with weights inversely proportional to~$\hat{L}_{i}$ for~$i=1,\ldots, n$---such that the support of every NPMLE~$\npmle$ is contained in the set of the global maximizers of~$\widehat\psi_n$.
+Specifically,~$\widehat\psi_n$ is a heteroscedastic, $n$-component mixture density---a convex combination of Gaussian bumps centered at the data points~$\cn(X_i, \Sigma_i)$ with weights inversely proportional to~$\hat{L}_{i}$ for~$i=1,\ldots, n$---such that the support of every NPMLE~$\npmle$ is contained in the set of the global maximizers of~$\widehat\psi_n$.
 This observation has a number of important consequences that we explore in detail in Section~\ref{sec-characterization}; in particular, tools from algebraic statistics for studying the modes of Gaussian mixtures~\citep{ray2005topography, amendola2020maximum} translate directly into results on the support set.
 We leverage this connection to establish that~$\npmle$ is not necessarily unique when~$\p > 1$, even in the homoscedastic case.
 This finding is distinctive from the univariate, homoscedastic case where it is known that~\eqref{eq-NPMLE} has a unique solution for every problem instance~\citep{lindsay1993uniqueness}.
 Our counterexample in Lemma~\ref{rem-nonunique} appears to be new and seems to invalidate prior claims of strict concavity of the log-likelihood \citep{marriott2002local, koenker2017rebayes}.
 Whereas the fitted values~$\hat{L}$ are always unique, our counterexample also demonstrates that the empirical Bayes posterior means~$(\estvec_i)_{i=1}^n$ are not necessarily unique.
-In light of the non-uniqueness of~$\npmle$, a natural question is whether there exist non-discrete solutions: we rule out this possibility in Corollary~\ref{lem-support}, however, showing every solution is indeed discrete with a finite number of atoms.

 The problem of computing a solution~$\npmle$ is complicated by the presence of multivariate, heteroscedastic errors.
 The main difficulty in general is that the NPMLE solves an infinite-dimensional optimization problem.
 Since~$\npmle$ may be taken to be discrete with at most~$n$ atoms, a solution can in principle be found with a finite mixture model.
 In particular, defining the set of discrete distributions with at most $k\ge 1$ atoms,